MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/change-custom-entity-icons.md

 ---
-title: "Change custom entity icons (Dynamics 365 Customer Engagement) | MicrosoftDocs" ms.custom: ""
+title: "Change custom entity icons in PowerApps | MicrosoftDocs"
-ms.date: 09/30/2017
-ms.reviewer: ""
+definition: "Learn how to change the icon for a custom entity" ms.custom: "" ms.date: 04/02/2018 ms.reviewer: ""
 ms.service: "crm-online"
 ms.suite: ""